 Dongtai Road Antique Market

-Calming fragrances envelop guests at this plush midrange spa, which offers foot, tuīná (traditional) and shiatsu massages.
-In addition...
+Calming fragrances envelop guests at this plush midrange spa attached to the Casa Serena hotel, which offers traditional Chinese, hot...

 Dating from 1815, this pavilion contains the only preserved section of the 5km-long city walls.
 Also within the pavilion is a small...